Match Review

-The battle to aim for a new title fueled by frustration begins.
-Just two days after being eliminated in the J.League YBC Levain Cup playoffs, Tokyo, who will enter the 104th Emperor's Cup from the 2nd round, faced off against Veertien Mie, the representative of Mie Prefecture, at Ajinomoto Stadium.
+The battle to aim for a new title starts, fueled by regret.
+Just two days after being eliminated in the playoff round of the J.League YBC Levain Cup, Tokyo, which will participate from the 2nd Round of the 104th All Japan Soccer Championship, faced off against Veertien Mie, the representative from Mie Prefecture, at Ajinomoto Stadium.

-The members have changed six players since the Hiroshima game three days ago.
-Tsuyoshi KODAMA, who started in the Levain Cup 2nd round, is guarding the goal from the back.
-The final line is lined up with Soma ANZAI, Masato MORISHIGE, Teppei OKA, and Shuhei TOKUMOTO from right to left, with Kei KOIZUMI and Riki HARAKAWA in the defensive midfield and Keigo HIGASHI, who started for the first time in the official game this season, in the attacking midfield.
-On the right wing, Leon NOZAWA, who also started for the first time this season, is placed, Kota TAWARATSUMIDA on the left wing, and Ryunosuke SATO, who was called back from the U-19 Japan national team's trip to France, is placed in the front line.
-On the bench, Divine OTANI, who made his professional debut and scored his first professional goal in the Levain Cup Hiroshima game three days ago, is listed.
+The team has made six changes from the match against Hiroshima three days ago.
+Guarding the goal at the back is Tsuyoshi KODAMA, who is making his first start since the second round of the Levain Cup.
+The final line consists of players from right to left: Souma ANZAI, Masato MORISHIGE, Tetsuhei OKA, and Yuhei TOKUMOTO.
+In the holding midfield positions are Kei KOIZUMI and Riki HARAKAWA, while Keigo HIGASHI is utilized as the attacking midfielder, making his first start in official matches this season.
+On the right wing of the front line is Leon NOZAWA, also making his first start this season, with Kota TAWARATSUMIDA on the left wing, and Ryunosuke SATO, who was called back from the U-19 Japan national team's tour in France, at the forefront.
+On the bench is Divine OTANI, who made his professional debut and scored his first professional goal in the Levain Cup match against Hiroshima three days ago.

 In addition, before the match, Yuto NAGATOMO, who had just returned from the previous night's Japan national team game, visited the players warming up and could be seen actively encouraging them from the sidelines.